If you want to know the signs of emotional abuse, you’re in the right place. Today we’ll talk about the 10 signs of emotional abuse.

 You are highly self critical

-Did your parents put a lot of pressure on you as a child?
-When you expected to reach high unrealistic expectations, you may not feel like you are good enough if you are not always working on yourself to be the best.
+Do you feel like you have a lot of pressure as a person?
+Were you expected to reach high unrealistic expectations, you may not feel like you are good enough if you are not always working on yourself to be the best.

 You may also end up becoming a perfectionist and not allow your self to be human.